stevexyz/uLLM_Z80/README.md

 - A parser that understands grammar
 - Anything approaching general intelligence

 It's small, but functional.
-And sometimes that's exactly what you need
+And sometimes that's exactly what you need.

 ## Architecture